MagellansNotebook/Logbook/README.md

 ![delete_entry](https://user-images.githubusercontent.com/51066040/59158727-f6010180-8b01-11e9-9a81-7c7a77f423d4.png)

-The program will prompt you whether you wish to continue or not.
+A **Warning** message will prompt you whether you wish to continue or not.
 If you choose to continue the message will be deleted.
 The program will go back to the main menu with a **System** message.
 The **System** message will state the deletion of message was successful.

 ![delete_entry_value](https://user-images.githubusercontent.com/51066040/59158728-f8635b80-8b01-11e9-908d-b07bb0ba6bca.png)